Construction Management using Weather Workbook

 All Done!

-As you can see the simple Weather Workbook shows the amazing capabilities of Excel and the Visual Crossing Weather Service work together.
+As you can see the Forecast Weather Workbook shows the amazing capabilities of Excel and the Visual Crossing Weather Service work together.
 Being able to retrieve data in CSV format for multiple locations in a single query gives us the capability to query for a single table of data that gives us everything we need to load weather data directly into Excel and do powerful, time-saving exercises with it.
-The Construction Workbook is just one example but it can be used out-of-the-box or modified by users to meet their specific needs.
-If you need any help at all please contact us at support@visualcrossing.com .
+The Forecast Workbook is just one example but it can be used out-of-the-box or modified by users to meet their specific needs.
+If you need help, please reach out to our Support Team.

 Scroll to Top